xixotron/goserver/README.md

 ## Functionality

-So far we start a server on port _8080_ and our only response is 404 Not Found
+So far we start a server on port _8080_ now we serve the files in the folder we run the server